guard/guard-spork/README.md

 :cucumber_env => { 'RAILS_ENV' => 'bar' }  # Default: nil
 :aggressive_kill => false                  # Default: true, will search Spork pids from `ps aux` and kill them all on start.
 :notify_on_start => true                   # Default: false, will notify as soon as starting begins.
 :foreman => true                           # Default: false, will start Spork through `foreman run` to pick up environment variables used by Foreman.
+Pass an env file {:env => ".env.test"}
 :quiet => true                             # Default: false, will silence some of the debugging output which can get repetitive (only work with Spork edge at the moment).
 ```